macadmins/installapplications/README.md

 ## Stages
 There are currently three stages of packages:
 - PreStage
- - Packages that should be prioritized for download/installation _and_ can be installed during SetupAssistant.
+ - Packages that should be prioritized for download/installation _and_ can be installed during SetupAssistant, where no user session is present.
 - Stage 1
  - Packages that should be prioritized for download/installation but may need to be installed in the user's context.
 This could be your UI tooling that informs the user that a DEP workflow is being used.
 This stage will wait for a user session before installing.
 - Stage 2
  - Packages that need to be installed, but are not needed immediately.
+ - Stage 2 begins immediately after the conclusion of Stage 1.

  By utilizing PreStage/Stage1, you can have **almost instant UI notifications** for your users.